Help Center/ Direct Connect/ User Guide/ Monitoring and O&M/ Using iPerf3 to Test the Bandwidth Availability of a Connection

 Scenario

-After your on-premises data center is connected to the cloud, you need to test the link performance to ensure that the connection can meet your service requirements.
-This section describes how you can use iPerf3 to test the bandwidth of a connection.
+After a connection is established between your on-premises data center and the cloud, you need to test the connection performance to ensure that it can meet your service requirements.

 Prerequisites

-The IP address of the network access device is 192.168.0.1.
+Example IP address of the network access device: 192.168.0.1

-• Six ECSs that can access the Internet are available as the clients or servers in the iPerf3 tests.
-The ECSs establish control connections with the on-premises network access device for transmitting test information and test results.
+• Six ECSs that can access the Internet, which function as the clients or servers in the iPerf3 tests.
+They establish control connections with the network access device in the on-premises data center to transmit test configuration information and test results.

-In this example, the six ECSs use the c7.large.2 flavor and image CentOS 8.2 64bit (40 GB), and their IP addresses are from 172.16.0.2 to 172.16.0.7.
+In this example, the six ECSs use the flavor c7.large.2 and image CentOS 8.2 64bit (40 GB), and their IP addresses are from 172.16.0.2 to 172.16.0.7.

 Install iPerf3 on the on-premises network access device and on the six ECSs.
 The following describes how to install iPerf3 on an ECS.